juanvegu/khipu_pay_plugin/README.en.md

 [Español](README.md) | English

-KhipuPay is a library that allows you to integrate Khipu payments into your Flutter app.
+KhipuPay is a library that allows you to integrate Khipu payments in your Flutter app.

 ## Example